1kohei1/sd-scheduler/memo.md

 - [x] Display scheduled presentations
 - [ ] Test thoroughly about presentation validation
 - [ ] Fix the bug of asPath not generated in the redirect
+- [ ] In maximum, make faculty to be booked up to 5 if not admin (v3) Hear to professors

 NOTES: